-Edward Ruchalski is Director of Music and Professor of Practice in the Department of Visual and Performing Arts at Le Moyne College.
+Edward Ruchalski is Professor of Practice in Music in the Department of Visual and Performing Arts at Le Moyne College.
 In addition to teaching music courses in theory, history, popular song, the Freshman Core course Hip-Hop to Hollers, and others, Professor Ruchalski designed the new, multidisciplinary course for the Core, Neurons and Notes, which explores the intersection of sound and the biological basis of its perception.
-Professor Ruchalski serves as Director of Le Moyne’s Rock Ensemble, and he advises students in the Music Minor.
+Professor Ruchalski serves as Director of Le Moyne’s new Rock Ensemble, and he advises students in the Music Minor.
 He holds a Bachelor of Fine Arts in Music Theory and Composition from SUNY Fredonia and a Masters in Music from the University of Miami.

-Professor Ruchalski is a composer, sound artist, field recordist, guitarist, and maker of his own instruments.
+Professor Ruchalski is a composer, sound artist, field recordist, and maker of his own instruments.
 Ruchalski has been commissioned by the Bang on a Can All-Stars, Helen Boatwright, Syracuse's Society for New Music, and dG Studios, among others.
 Ruchalski’s work has been chosen for performance by the Buffalo Guitar Quartet, Detroit Chamber Winds and Strings, Robert Black, Shiau-uen Ding, Stephen Porter, and others.
-His compositions have been performed at Lincoln Center, Mass MOCA, Miller Theatre, Symphony Space on Broadway, the Festival of Miami, Harvard University, Kirk in the Hills in Detroit, the Everson Museum of Art, and elsewhere.
+His compositions have been performed at the John F. Kennedy Center for the Performing Arts, Lincoln Center, Mass MOCA, Miller Theatre, Symphony Space on Broadway, the Festival of Miami, Harvard University, Yale University, Kirk in the Hills in Detroit, the Everson Museum of Art, and elsewhere.

 Ruchalski’s work has been widely reviewed—including by Paul Griffiths in The New York Times, by Thurston Moore in Arthur Magazine, by François Couture in AllMusic, and by Ed Pinsent in London’s The Sound Projector.